 Winter is a wonderful time to reflect on your garden.
-To assess the way things went over the growing season and identify areas you want to change something or celebrate a great outcome.
+Take time to assess the way things went over the growing season and identify areas where you want to change something or celebrate a great outcome from the past season.
 Make a list of these to use to build a plan for next season.
 Include ways to reduce the need for chemicals; make a commitment to try gardening with minimal inputs.

 Planning for the Garden

 - Use only slow release natural fertilizers for your lawns next year – avoid products that mix herbicides into chemical lawn fertilizers.
 Chemical based fertilizers don’t encourage the natural soil biota to flourish in your soil.
 They can wash off into storm drains and creeks, carrying excess nitrogen, which causes algal blooms in local waters, depriving fish of oxygen.
 Natural, slow release fertilizers work with soil to help feed the biota which in turn help feed the lawn.